fukuchi/Omeka-S-module-mroonga-search/README.md

 CJK-ready full-text search by activating the [Mroonga](https://mroonga.org/) plugin of MySQL or MariaDB.

-The default installation of the full-text search feature of the Omeka-S is not CJK (Chinese, Japanese, Korean) ready because of the limiation of the database engine (MySQL or MariaDB).
+The default installation of the full-text search feature of the Omeka S is not CJK (Chinese, Japanese, Korean) ready because of the limiation of the database engine (MySQL or MariaDB).
 The Mroonga plugin extend the database to achieve CJK-ready search.
-This module simply activates this plugin by modifying the table information that internally used by Omeka-S.
+This module simply activates this plugin by modifying the table information that internally used by Omeka S.

 Installation